flash121123/CHIME/ReadMe.md

-#CHIME
+# Source Code for CHIME

-The Quick Instruction for Running CHIME_release.jar
+The Quick Instruction for Running demo.

+Unzip demo.zip file in the folder.
+The executable jar program is CHIME_release.jar.

 The Demo Instruction is Instruction.ppt